Facts

 Practicalities

-• Getting there: Take a train or bus from Jakarta to Bogor.
+- Getting there: For domestic flights we recommend Baolau.
+Take a train or bus from Jakarta to Bogor.
 For the Cidahu route to Salak 1 or Kawah Ratu, take the Pangrango train from Bogor Paledang station to Cicurug and then charter an angkot to Cidahu.
 For Pasir Reungit, it is complicated with numerous angkots required so best use private transport.
 For Salak 2 from Bogor, take an ojek or angkot (number 03) to Ciapus near Curug Nangka.

 Local Average Monthly Rainfall (mm):